Orckestra/orc-shared/docs/lists.md

 For boolean values, `type: 'switch'` shows a switch control (using the `Switch` component).
 The configuration (i.e. properties to be given the component, including captions and colors for on and off state) for this control can be entered in the `switch` field of the column definition object.
 An `onChange` function should be furnished here to allow operating the switch to have an effect.

 Lastly, `type: 'custom'` allows a custom component (given as the `component` field) to be shown in place of the cell, and will be passed the entire row data object as properties.
 Its `fieldName` will not be used for any purpose other than identification - i.e. it should still have one, but it does not need to refer to a data field on the row object.
 You can also pass functions through to custom components by using `funcs` field, the contents of an object here will be passed to the component as props.

+### Column sorting

+Setting a `sort` field in the column definition enables sorting.
+It should contain a function which takes three parameters:

+- `descending`: boolean, true if rows should be sorted in descending order.
+- `columnId`: string, the `fieldName` of the column to sort by.
+- `columnType`: string, the `type` of the column to be sorted by.

+When called, this function should cause the data supplied to the list to be sorted according to the given parameters.
+In other words, sorting is not automatic, this function is a way for the user to signal that they wish the table to be sorted.

 ### Value transformation